cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 </HighlightBox>

 The syntax for direct access to the underlying value of the interface value is `i.(T)`.
 This is useful for *type switches*.
-Next module, we will learn the control constructs.
+In the next module, you will learn the control constructs.

 ## Simple unit test

 Go offers the testing package `testing` and a tool called `go test`.
-They are very helpful.
-Let's explore the basics.
+These are very helpful.

-First let us write a function `sum`.
-This is the function we will test:
+To explore the basics, first write a function `sum`.
+This is the function you will test:

 ```
 package sumutil